ggilmore/LivestreamerFMWebUI/README.md

 ###Changing the Default Port #:
 By default, LivestreamerFMWebUI runs on port 9000.
 If you want to change that, either pass this argument: `-Dhttp.port=PORT_#_HERE` when running the start script, or create a configuration file called `LIVESTREAMERFMWEBUI_config.txt` in the same folder as the start script, and have it contain `-Dhttp.port=PORT_#_HERE`.
 For more information, see [this Stack Overflow Post](http://stackoverflow.com/questions/8205067/how-do-i-change-the-default-port-9000-that-play-uses-when-i-execute-the-run).

+Keep in mind that on Linux, [ports below 1024 can only be used by root](https://serverfault.com/questions/112795/how-can-i-run-a-server-on-linux-on-port-80-as-a-normal-user).

 ## Using LivestreamerFMWebUI: